 - A visual memory and scanning game – peek a boo in a yard

 - A physics based catapult game with tomatoes

 - Targeting smiley faces amidst visual and auditory clutter to make the character the dance game

 The lowdown: Recommended.
 A great way to introduce multimedia and creative play.
 Many games can be played independently with the exception of the spelling and addition games (at least initially).
 Again, Labo Lado Inc. inspires off screen exploration and the ability to translate skills into practical life.

 Labo Pebble Art can give little ones an idea or two with what to make with all those rocks they’ve collected.
-Arranged in puzzle like fashion, there are 22 different puzzlers to complete.
+Arranged in a puzzle like fashion, there are 22 different puzzles to complete.
 And the bonus is after a pebble puzzle has been completed, kids can paint and play a corresponding game with their pebble art.
 For example, after replicating the Pebble Bird and painting it, the corresponding game is to help this early bird catch the worm.
-All worms however are not created equal, and some create brain freeze by encasing the bird in ice, and some are so fiery hot that one needs a nearby cloud to put the fire out.
-Labo Pebble Art not only inspires ideas, but also is laugh out loud funny.
-They have the perfect mix of building preschool skills with playful silliness, AND have always had a great sound tract that at times serves as the impetus for wanting to participate.
+All worms, however, are not created equal, and some create brain freeze by encasing the bird in ice, and some are so fiery hot that one needs a nearby cloud to put the fire out.
+Labo Pebble Art not only inspires ideas but also is laugh out loud funny.
+They have the perfect mix of building preschool skills with playful silliness AND have always had a great sound track that at times serves as the impetus for wanting to participate.

 My personal favorite has always been Labo Car Designer, and this app has given many kids and myself too – hours of pleasure.
 So check out Labo Lado Inc. There is surely an app to inspire creative fun for kids of all ages.